+To address the limitations of single-step retrieval, several studies explore iterative retrieval strategies to construct evidence chains through multiple retrieval steps~\citep{ircot, RAPTOR}.
+While these methods can expand evidence coverage, repeated retrieval and reasoning introduce significant latency and computational overhead~\citep{KiRAG}, limiting their use in latency-sensitive applications.
+Under this constraint, researchers have explored methods to improve the quality of evidence within a single retrieval step.

-To effectively tackle multi-hop question answering tasks, researchers have explored several solutions.
-Post-retrieval optimization methods aim to refine the retrieval results to improve their quality~\citep{refiner, RECOMP}.
-However, this approach heavily depends on the accuracy of the initial retrieval and often ignores the relationships between evidence across different documents, making it difficult to recover missing key evidence~\citep{Shifting}.
-To address the limited recall of single-step retrieval, iterative retrieval methods have been proposed to gradually construct an evidence chain through multiple rounds of retrieval~\citep{ircot, RAPTOR}.
-While iterative retrieval can expand the coverage of retrieved evidence, the repeated process introduces significant computational overhead and latency~\citep{KiRAG}, limiting its applicability in real-time scenarios.
+Post-retrieval optimization methods aim to refine retrieved results to improve their quality~\citep{refiner, RECOMP}.
+However, they heavily depend on the accuracy of the initial retrieval and often ignore relationships between evidence across different documents, making it difficult to recover missing key evidence~\citep{Shifting}.

-In recent years, some prominent approaches have begun to explicitly model cross-document relationships by constructing graph-based knowledge structures offline, thereby reducing online inference latency~\citep{KGP, graphRAG, lightrag}.
+To address this limitation, some recent approaches model cross-document relationships by constructing graph-based knowledge structures offline~\citep{KGP, graphRAG, lightrag}.
 By organizing textual information into structured graphs, these methods facilitate multi-hop evidence capture during retrieval.
+Although such preprocessing introduces additional offline computational overhead, it is performed only once during the knowledge organization stage before deployment.
+As a result, investing computational resources in offline structured indexing is often a practical design strategy in many retrieval systems.

-Nevertheless, as shown in Figure~\ref{fig1}(a), existing graph-based methods often rely on similarity-based connections at the chunk level, making it difficult to capture fine-grained semantic and logical relationships between core sentences.
-Moreover, during online retrieval, the returned chunks frequently contain many sentences irrelevant to the query.
-Such redundant information not only consumes context space but also interferes with the reasoning process of LLMs, increasing the risk of hallucination~\citep{irrelevant2}.
-Furthermore, weakly relevant yet crucial evidence sentences may be overlooked because they are not directly similar to the query, which can ultimately lead to incorrect answers.
+Nevertheless, existing graph-based retrieval methods still face several limitations.
+As shown in Figure~\ref{fig1}(a), many approaches primarily rely on similarity-based connections at the chunk level, which makes it difficult to capture fine-grained semantic and logical relationships between key sentences.
+During retrieval, returned chunks often contain many sentences irrelevant to the query.
+This redundant information consumes valuable context space and may interfere with downstream reasoning, increasing the risk of hallucination~\citep{irrelevant2}.
+In addition, weakly relevant but crucial evidence sentences may be overlooked because they are not directly similar to the query, which can lead to incorrect answers.